 Serious Business: Wrestling is serious business for LowKi, not only is he a stickler for kayfabe, but his character is always played straight.

 Wrestled the January 4th, 2013 Tokyo Dome show dressed as Agent 47.

 Signature Move: A cartwheel into a face kick called Tidal Crush.
+Three elbow strikes while standing in the corner, drop kick to put them there optional.
 A kick to the back of a bent over opponent's head executed by stretching his leg upwards and letting it fall, followed by rubbing his bald head (as Homicide does).
 An elevated cloverleaf he calls the Final Four.
 The Matrix dodge, The Bite of the Dragon (hanging inverted facelock), rolling wheel kick/rolling koppu kick, Black Magic (a shining wizard feint), and he is also somewhat known for using the Ki Crusher in Ring Of Honor and ZERO-ONE.

 Small Name, Big Ego: Though he is undeniably talented, many reports from the various indy promotions he has worked for has painted him as an egomaniac with a very high opinion of himself.

-Tournament Arc: At ECWA's fifth Super 8, Low Ki defeated American Dragon in the finals.
-In APW's king of the indies tournament they met again in the finals and American Dragon won.
+At ECWA's fifth Super 8, Low Ki defeated American Dragon in the finals.
+In APW's King Of The Indies tournament they met again in the finals and American Dragon won.